 This is a one-pot meal, so just slice off hunks of Corned Beef and serve with the cooked veggies.

 For a Deli-style Corned Beef Sandwich just add mustard to rye bread.
-Layer on your favorite cheese, corned beef and coleslaw.
+Layer on your favorite cheese, corned beef, and coleslaw.
 From a 2.67 pound of corned beef brisket, I made 3 sandwiches.
-I served them to my wife, mother-in-law and our neighbor Deb -- they all raved how delicious it was.
+I served them to my ex-NYC neighbor Deb and she raved about how delicious it was.
 I hope you will like it too!

 Directions for Cooking Easy Pastrami Recipe